Some comments from our users

 -- Susan Farjami

 " I settled on your product after a long search.
 I use your product because it is the most stable interpreter I have come across for C and C++.
-I never expected such a stable and complete interpreter for C and c++ to exist.
+I never expected such a stable and complete interpreter for C and C++ to exist.
 It is so convenient to learn a language in an interpreter!
 I use it to quick-test small modules in C and C++.
 Moreover you provide so many UNIX tools bundled that one can virtually be ready for an actual UNIX environment.
 I want to promote it in my college.

 I had downloaded your free edition two years back and found it useful.
 At that time I was looking for a C++ interpreter.
 I found yours very stable and standard compliant.
 I have tried at least five other compiler/interpreters. and yours is undoubtedly the best.